hartenthaler/gramps-historical-facts/README.md

 If you'd like to contribute to this module, great!
 You can contribute by

-- Contributing historical facts: make you familiar with the structure of the csv file; change existing or add new data; test it; [create an issue](https://github.com/hartenthaler/gramps-historical-facts/issues), then you can link your pull request.
+- Contributing historical facts: make you familiar with the structure of the csv files; change existing or add new data; test it; [create an issue](https://github.com/hartenthaler/gramps-historical-facts/issues), then you can link your pull request.
 - Contributing code: check out the issues for things that need attention.
 If you have changes you want to make not listed in an [issue](https://github.com/hartenthaler/gramps-historical-facts/issues), please create one, then you can link your pull request.
 - Testing: it's all manual currently, please [create an issue](https://github.com/hartenthaler/gramps-historical-facts/issues) for any bugs you find.